shantguedekelian/Trends-in-Recipes/README.md

 **Model:**

-**Linear Regression Model:** Chosen for its simplicity and interpretability as a starting point..
+>**Linear Regression Model:** Chosen for its simplicity and interpretability as a starting point.

 **Performance:**